 The DSA chip is directly integrated into the processor and attaches via the I/O fabric interface over which all communication is conducted.
 Through this interface, it is accessible as a PCIe device.
 Therefore, configuration utilizes memory-mapped registers set in the devices Base Address Register (BAR).
 Through these, the devices' layout is defined and memory pages for work submission set.
-In a system with multiple processing nodes, there may also be one DSA per node, resulting in 4 being present on the previously mentioned Xeon Max CPU.
+In a system with multiple processing write introductory paragraph nodes, there may also be one DSA per node, resulting in 4 being present on the previously mentioned Xeon Max CPU.

-Figure 2.1: DSA Internal Architecture [5, Fig. 1 (a)].
-Shows the components that the chip is made up of, how they are connected and which outside components the DSA communicates with.
+Figure 2.1: DSA Internal Architecture [5, Fig. 1 (a)]